PoisotLab/ms_metaweb_transfer/README.md

 species pool (interactions are treated as unknown in this instance).
 Following the definition of @Dunne2006NetStr, a metaweb is a network analogue to the concept of a regional species pool.
-Specifically, a metaweb is an inventory of all *possible* interactions within species likely to occurr within a spatially delimited area (the network $\gamma$-diversity, in a sense).
-The metaweb is, therefore, *not* a prediction of the food web at any specific locale within the frontiers of the spatial area it recovers, and will in fact have a different structure [notably by having a larger connectance; see *e.g.* @Wood2015EffSpa].
+Specifically, a metaweb is an inventory of all *possible* interactions within species likely to occur within a spatially delimited area (the network $\gamma$-diversity, in a sense).
+The metaweb is, therefore, *not* a prediction of the food web at a specific locale within the frontiers of the spatial area it covers, and will have a different structure [notably by having a larger connectance; see *e.g.* @Wood2015EffSpa].
 These local food webs are expected to be a subset of both the species and the interactions of their metaweb, and have been called "metaweb realizations" [@Poisot2015SpeWhy].
 The difference between a food web at a specific location and the metaweb has to do with a variety of mechanisms, including species